A Closer Look at North Fork Park

-Welcome to North Fork Park, one of Utah’s 9 (and counting) Designated International Dark Sky Parks, just minutes from Ogden.
+Welcome to North Fork Park, one of Utah’s certified International Dark Sky Parks, located just minutes from downtown Ogden (Read: "Seeking Starry Skies Near Salt Lake City").
 While it is best known for its stunning scenery where hikers and Nordic skiers can meander the trails swirling through the mountainous Ogden Valley, its biggest attraction lies in the voluminous sky directly above.

 Understanding Dark Sky Parks

 Explaining what the Dark Sky at North Fork Park looks like is akin to describing what a tomato tastes like.
 For one who grew up searching for Orion’s Belt by aligning a dual-wheel star chart, pointing an iPad to the sky from my urban window is as disappointing as biting into a hothouse fruit from a big box store.
 North Fork Park is a designated place where, on a cool night lying on a blanket, you can stare up at stars so radiant and numerous that everything you believe, know or worry about seems infinitesimal and manageable, a place where you can suddenly contemplate … everything.

 “Where’s Orion?”
 I asked.
 The hunter with his famous belt and sword was hidden behind the clouds, but I couldn’t even see the clouds in the inky sky, and the simple calculus of a Dark Sky park became apparent.
 “Clouds are supposed to be dark at night, not white,” explained Bettymaya Foott of the Colorado Plateau Dark Sky Cooperative.
 If the clouds are white, you’re not looking at the night.